hieuchi911/Video-LLaMA/README-FT.md

     "video": "train_fall_down_video_127.avi",
     "QA": [
         {
-            "q": "What is the action shown in the displayed video.", "a": "Fall down"
+            "q": "What is the action shown in the displayed video?", "a": "Fall down"
         }
     ]